Policy Name: Declaration of Non-Real College Property as Surplus

 II.Reason for Policy

 This policy is intended to provide an efficient process for disposing of the College’s surplus personal property.

 III.Applicability of the Policy

-Members of the Building Maintenance, Campus Property Management, and Financial Services staff, as well as Deans, Department and Division Heads should be familiar with this policy.
+Members of Facilities, Financial Services, Deans, and Department and Division Heads should be familiar with this policy.